Happy National Peanut Butter and Jelly Day everyone!

 But everyone knows how to make a peanut butter and jelly sandwich, so I thought I’d do something a little more extravagant.
 Enter stuffed French toast!
 When I was watching an episode of Diners, Drive-Ins and Dives, there was a diner who had this completely over the top delicious looking French toast stuffed with cream cheese and caramelized bananas, just looking at it made my arteries tighten.
 Immediately I was set on making my own animal friendly interpretation.

-- 8 to 12 slices of French bread, baguette shaped, preferably stale (or really any baguette shaped bread will do)
+- 8 to 12 slices of French bread, preferably stale

 - 1 cup unsweetened soy milk, warmed